There is a Climate Emergency Going On, Rapid Response Needed

-In an interview with BBC on 16 January 2020, Sir David Attenborough said ‘the moment of crisis has come” and that “we have been putting things off year after year”.
+In an interview with the BBC on 16 January 2020, Sir David Attenborough said, “The moment of crisis has come” and that “we have been putting things off year after year.”
 He refers to our efforts to tackle climate change (Shukman, 2020).

-He cites that the bushfires in Australia are due to increasing temperatures due to warming caused by human activity.
-Scientists also believe climate change is one of the factors behind the Australian bushfires (Shukman, 2020).
+He cites that bushfires in Australia are caused by increasing temperatures, which are caused by human activity.
+Scientists also believe climate change is one factor behind the Australian bushfires (Shukman, 2020).

 With costs also come benefits

-In 2018, the UN climate science panel said emissions from power station stations, factories, vehicles and the agriculture sectors should be almost halved by 2030; instead, emissions are still increasing today rather than falling (Shukman, 2020).
+In 2018, the UN climate science panel said emissions from power stations, factories, vehicles, and the agriculture sectors should be almost halved by 2030; instead, emissions are still increasing rather than falling (Shukman, 2020).

 Turning the tide on climate change

-On November 2020, the UK hosted a COP26 UN summit, which is crucial for governments attending to toughen their targets for cutting emissions (Shukman, 2020).
+In November 2020, the UK hosted a COP26 UN summit, which is crucial for governments to toughen their targets for cutting emissions (Shukman, 2020).

-The reason is clear, “We actually depend upon the natural world for every breath of air we take and every mouthful of food that we eat,” said David Attenborough (Shukman, 2020).
+The reason is apparent: “We depend upon the natural world for every breath of air we take and every mouthful of food that we eat,” said David Attenborough (Shukman, 2020).

 What happens if the temperature rises above 1.5 Celsius?

-Scientists believe there will be significant and dangerous changes in the world.
-Corral reefs will be wiped out at 2 degrees of warming, and global sea levels will rise by 4 inches or 10 cm.
+Scientists believe the world will experience significant and dangerous changes.
+At 2 degrees of warming, coral reefs will be wiped out, and global sea levels will rise by 4 inches or 10 cm.

-A few inches seems small, but keeping the temperature rise at 1.5 C will mean fewer than 10 million will be at risk of flooding.
-Other effects would be ocean temperature rise and acidification of oceans, and difficulty in growing crops like rice, maize, and wheat.
+A few inches seems small, but keeping the temperature rise at 1.5°C will mean fewer than 10 million will be at risk of flooding.
+Other effects would be rising ocean temperatures, acidification of oceans, and difficulty growing crops like rice, maize, and wheat.

 Below is a short video by the BBC explaining climate change and how it affects the world.